 The format of our service can vary.
 Most often, we have traditional presentations, with a speaker; sometimes there are slide shows, or occasionally a Ted Talk is shown, and then we reflect on it.
 We also can have experiential services: we might be led in drumming, reading and writing poetry, or making sandwiches to be served to homeless people, for example.

-Following our service, we invite everyone to linger with coffee, treats and further discussion.
+Following our service, we invite everyone to linger for further discussion.